 1. Select a Stronger Concentration

 Perfumes come in various concentrations, i.e., the percentage of fragrance oils in alcohol or water is different.
 The higher the concentration, the longer the perfume will last on your skin.
-Here's a rundown:Â
+Here's a rundown:

-What is Parfum (Extrait de Parfum) – 20-30% fragrance oils, which is the most concentrated and longest-lasting.
-It lasts on the skin for 12+ hours.Â
+- What is Parfum (Extrait de Parfum) – 20-30% fragrance oils, which is the most concentrated and longest-lasting.
+It lasts on the skin for 12+ hours.

-What is Eau de Parfum (EDP) – 15-20% fragrance oils, lasting 6-8 hours, making it an ideal for summer use that is not overwhelming.Â
+- What is Eau de Parfum (EDP) – With 15–20% fragrance oils and a lasting power of 6–8 hours, it is ideal for summer use without being overwhelming.

-What is Eau de Toilette (EDT) – 5-15% of fragrance oils, lasting approximately 3-5 hours.
-The everyday choice of summer use is this.Â
+- What is Eau de Toilette (EDT) – 5-15% of fragrance oils, lasting approximately 3-5 hours.
+The everyday choice of summer use is this.

 For summer, Eau de Parfum (EDP) is best.
 It's not overpowering but lasts longer than Eau de Toilette.
 If you like lighter fragrances, reapply Eau de Toilette or Eau de Cologne during the day.